joshw4288/joshw4288.github.io/_posts/2024-04-27-patient-attrition.md

 ---
 title: "Patient Attrition Analysis for Substance Abuse Treatment Facility"
 layout: post
-image: "/posts/omnibus_plot.jpg"
+image: "/posts/omnibus_plot.jpeg"
 tags: [R, Survival Analysis, People Analytics, Regression, Prediction]
 ---

-** I analyze the attrition patterns of patients at a substance abuse treatment facility.
+** I analyze the attrition patterns of patients at a substance abuse treatment facility.**

 This example is based on an analysis I completed as a consultant for a substance abuse treatment facility but uses fictitious data to demonstrate the approach.